idc101/git-mkver/docs/common_patterns.md

 # build software ...
 # If successful:
 git mkver tag
-# Publish artifacts
+# Publish artifacts and push tag
 ```

-To control the frequency of releases, include these steps only on manually
+To control the frequency of releases, include these steps only on manually triggered builds.

-triggered builds.
+## Git flow

+TODO

+## GitHub flow

+TODO

+##